penglezos/device_xiaomi_raphael/README.md

-Copyright (C) 2019 Paranoid Android
+Copyright (C) 2019-2020 Paranoid Android

-Device configuration for Xiaomi Mi 9
+Device configuration for Xiaomi Mi 9T Pro / Redmi K20 Pro
 =========================================

-The Xiaomi Mi 9 (codenamed _"cepheus"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi 9T Pro / Redmi K20 Pro (codenamed _"raphael"_) is a high-end smartphone from Xiaomi.

-It was announced in February 2019.
-Release date was February 2019.
+It was announced and released in August 2019.

 ## Device specifications